Waterford Viking Triangle

 The Waterford Viking Triangle is part of the cultural and heritage area in Waterford City.
 It is so called because of the 1000-year-old Viking walls which once surrounded it.
 The sites within the "triangle" include Reginald's Tower (which contains the Viking Museum) as well as the Medieval Museum and the Bishop's Palace Museum, collectively known as Waterford Museum of Treasures.

 Sites

 Reginald's Tower

-The best-known building in the Viking Triangle is Reginald's Tower, the oldest urban civic building in the country, situated on the Quays/The Mall, in Waterford.
+The best-known building in the Viking Triangle is Reginald's Tower, the oldest urban civic building in Ireland, situated on the Quays/The Mall, in Waterford.
 It has performed various functions over the years and today is a civic museum.

 Waterford Crystal

 The Waterford Crystal factory and showroom are on The Mall, which is just to the south of the Triangle.
 Guided tours are available for the factory.

 Waterford Treasures

 There are three museums in the Viking Triangle - collectively known as Waterford Museum of Treasures.
 The Viking Museum is housed in Reginald's Tower.
 The Medieval Museum and Bishop's Palace Museum are close to Cathedral Square.

 The Medieval Museum includes two medieval chambers, the 13th-century Choristers’ Hall and the 15th-century Mayor’s Wine Vault.
 The only piece of clothing from Henry VIII, a cloth cap, is housed in the museum.

-The Bishop's Palace Museum is a 250-year-old Georgian structure and contains artifacts dating from 17th century Waterford to the present.
+The Bishop's Palace Museum is a 250-year-old Georgian structure and contains artefacts dating from 17th century Waterford to the present.